Also known as Box and Whisker Plot and Whisker Plot.

 The below box plots illustrate an analysis that was conducted for diagnosing the presence of diabetes at a workplace.

 It is evident that females have in general higher glucose levels than males.
-ANOVA can be used to test the significance of the difference between the two means.
+To confirm the statistical significance of this difference, an analysis of variance (ANOVA) can be applied to compare the means between the two groups.

 There are many applications and online services that allow the creation of box plots quickly and automatically (such as Minitab).
-One of the simplest ways is to use this template.
+One of the simplest and most straightforward ways is to use this Microsoft Excel box plot template.

 Other Formats